 Al Kaline Cut Signature Exemplar

 Al Kaline Key Signature Attributes: An authentic Al Kaline signature autograph will exhibit several distinguishing characteristics.
-As an active member of the autograph circuit, Musial autographs are plentiful.
-However due to the length of time he spent signing, his signature deteriorated over time.
 Regardless of the type of item or when it was signed, look for the following signature features:

 - A pride of penmanship exists even into his older years.